 As part of the game, I point out some scenarios when a repair kit would come in handy.
-I ask, what would you do if one of your bindings break?
+For example, what would you do if one of your bindings broke?
 You can no longer attach your feet to one of your snowshoes, and you have a foot of snow to travel on to get back to the trailhead a mile away.
 What if you bridge one of your snowshoes on a log, and your frame (wood or aluminum) breaks in half?

 Responses from the audience are always interesting.
-But the bottom line is that you need to have supplies available to do field repair on the trail.
+But the bottom line is that you need supplies available to do field repairs on the trail.
 Supplies are essential so that you can continue with your snowshoe journey–especially in deep snow.
 And you would do this by creating and carrying a snowshoe repair kit.

 Anticipate Any Scenarios

 To make sure you have all the correct materials in your snowshoe kit, it’s essential to anticipate scenarios and issues that could occur for your specific snowshoes.

 Learn about the materials that make up your snowshoes to identify what could potentially go wrong with the shoes.
 What parts could break?
 Knowing snowshoe anatomy can help you determine what parts you should make handy in case they do break.
 Can you get those parts from your snowshoe company?

 Whether you have traditional snowshoes made of wood or modern aluminum snowshoes, look at the frame.
 Rarely do frames break.
 However, the most common snaps come from bridging a snowshoe on or across a log or rock.
 What materials could you use to repair this break?

 Broken bindings can be a significant problem since the binding’s function is to attach the snowshoe to your foot.
 Using a fabric strap, webbing, mesh, or other thick material can help temporarily affix the snowshoe to your boot or shoe.
 This repair involves a combination of creativity and some engineering ingenuity.
 Take your time, plan, and prepare a solution.